CanaryBrianArmas/Personal_Projects/Deep_Learning/NLP/Helsinki_Opus_Books/README.md

 ### Test the model
 `python main.py test`

+### Use the model
+`python main.py predict`

 The trained model and results will be saved in the output directory specified in `src/config.py`.

+Instead, you can use the Main_Colab.ipynb file and just run the cells.

 ## Customization